Back | Home | Aller à version française

 4B1.
 Indiciality (indicium) of blurry causalities, whether efficient, final, formal or material

 We must point out that the efficient causality occurring in indiciality (indicium) is not only that of an effect sending back to its cause, like the trace designates the boar, the fever an inflammation, extravagance a bipolar disorder.
 This could also be an efficient cause referring to an effect, like when the vision of a phlegm invites one to suspect fever.
 More than this, indiciality (indicium) does not always suppose an efficient causality.
-It sometimes relies on a final causality: along a road which is under works, the tools placed on the ground are indicia demonstrating the will to continue construction (in this case, the indicated cause is an aim).
-Or it relies on a material and formal causality: along the same road, a pile of gravel is seen as an indicium of a future macadam road, as these stones (material cause) and size (formal cause) are commonly used to make macadam.
+It sometimes relies on a final causality: along a road which is under works, the tools placed on the ground are indicia demonstrating the will to continue construction (in this case, the indiciated cause is an aim).
+Or it may rely on a material and formal causality: along the same road, a pile of gravel is seen as an indicium of a future macadam road, as these stones (material cause) and size (formal cause) are commonly used to make macadam.
 We will have recognized Aristotle's four causes, which have crossed the entire western world <21C3>.

 4B2.
 The indiciality (indicium) of other relations as identified to blurry causalities: similitudes, contiguities, complementarity-coaptations, belongings, coincidences

 Indicial causalities are so floating that it is not surprising that other relationships are confounded with them.
 Therefore, for indicializing Homo to postulate a causal relation between two segments (at least before he is used to technique and experimental science), it is often enough that these segments should be similar.
 Or contiguous.
 Or complementary-coaptable.
 Or that they belong to any same set.
 Or that they coincide in the same place at the same time.
-In this way, next to indicialities by efficient, final, formal, material causalities, Homo (non experimental) constantly practices other causal relations by similitude, contiguity, complementarity-coaptation, belonging, coincidence.
+In this way, next to indicialities by efficient, final, formal, material causalities, Homo (non experimental) constantly practices other indicialities by similitude, contiguity, complementarity-coaptation, belonging, coincidence.

 4B3.
 The fluidity of indicial paths: metaphors and metonymies.
 Fire